 Boulder walls undoubtedly fall among the most ancient and long-lasting kinds of man-made structures.
 In comparison to modular blocks or quarried stones which are available in limited numbers, boulders are found in abundance.

 Also, they can be used in retaining walls without going through any refining procedures.
 In fact, many of the positive features of the furnished stones are retained in boulders.
-Stone boulders perfectly suitable for use in English-style, Colonial and country gardens.
-Notably, boulders are also used in natural stone retaining walls as a strong support to hold the soil in place.
+Stone boulders are perfectly suitable for use in English-style, Colonial, and country gardens.
+Notably, boulders are also used in natural stone retaining walls as strong support to hold the soil in place.

 Benefits